MA Mindfulness-Based Psychotherapy

 I am an experienced, UKCP accredited therapist offering one-to-one psychotherapy with adults (18 and over).
 Sessions are 60 minutes, in normal times face to face, usually weekly.

 I work in person, with a protocol in place to minimise the risk around Covid.
-I use Zoom when necessary due to the pandemic but don't take clients for online-only work.
+I use Zoom occasionally when necessary, but don't take clients for online-only work.

 The decision to seek psychotherapy can be prompted by many things, including: